frybakowski/frybakowski.github.io/_pages/privacy-policy.md

 ---

-This page informs you of our policies regarding the collection, use and disclosure of Personal Information we receive from users of DinoZoo Tycoon game.
+This page informs you of our policies regarding the collection, use and disclosure of Personal Information we receive from users of DinoZoo Tycoon, Rat Race: The Factory, Cube Tunnel games.

 Information Collection And Use: